The 80/10/10 Raw Diet: A Complete Guide (And Why It Fails NRC 2006)

 If you only have 30 seconds, here's what you need to know:

-The 80/10/10 rule is the industry-standard "framework" for raw feeding.
-It's simpler to remember and highly accessible to source.
+The 80/10/10 rule is the industry-standard framework for raw feeding.
+You can remember it quickly and find ingredients without hassle.

 Nutrient 80/10/10 Model NRC Requirement